A private college at a public university value

 Encouraging your success

-There are more than 130 student organizations, Division III athletic programs, cultural opportunities, and interest groups.
-More than 500 students participate on our 25 NCAA D-III teams, and roughly 2,000 students—more than a quarter of our undergraduates—participate on at least one intramural team.
-Our students also excel beyond the court, field, and classroom—the University was named as one of 14 finalists to the President’s Higher Education Community Service Honor Roll for its outstanding commitment to community service.
+There are more than 170 student organizations, cultural opportunities, and interest groups.
+We compete in NCAA Division III sports, with 500 students participating on 25 teams and hundreds more playing on intramural and club teams.
+Our students also excel beyond the court, field, and classroom—the University is in the top 3% on the President’s Higher Education Community Service Honor Roll for its outstanding commitment to community service.

-You can take advantage of study abroad agreements with partner institutions in a number of countries, including Australia, Belgium, China, Egypt, England, France, Germany, Ireland, Italy, and Spain, to name a few.
-UMass has its own program in Lisbon, Portugal, making it extremely cost-efficient for you to study abroad.
+Other learning opportunities include internships, independent study, contract learning, directed study, study at nearby universities through cross-registration, and credit by examination.
+You can also take advantage of study abroad agreements with partner institutions in a number of countries, including Australia, Belgium, China, Egypt, England, France, Germany, Ireland, Italy, Portugal, and Spain.

 Access to technology is an integral part of the curriculum.
 UMass Dartmouth is a wireless campus with computing clusters located in the library and most classroom buildings.
 Multiple computer labs (Apple and PC) are readily available throughout campus.